-- Is the lint screen clean? - See the Slow Drying section in the Common Drying Problems and Causes Chart, page 12. - Is your electric dryer plugged into a 208-volt outlet?
+- Is the lint screen clean? - See the Slow Drying section in "Common Drying Problems and Causes" chart, page 15. - Is your electric dryer plugged into a 208-volt outlet?
 Drying times will be longer.
 If longer drying times are unsatisfactory, a higher wattage element is available.
-Contact KitchenAid Customer Relations or your local dealer.
+Contact KitchenAid Consumer Relations or your local dealer. - 2.
+If the problem is not due to one of the above items. - Call KitchenAid Consumer Relations, TOLL-FREE: